 However, if the thief places the money into a safety deposit box and relying on this new wealth he purchases a ruby for £1,000, paying for it with a bank transfer from his savings account.
 A month later, he withdraws the money from his safety deposit box and pays his rent.
 The question arises can I trace into the thief’s ownership of the ruby.
 Unfortunately, the answer is no because the process of tracing depends on proving that some value was acquired with some other value.
 Accordingly, we can trace into the month’s rent.

 The basic premise of a mixed substitution is one person’s value is indistinguishably mixed with another’s in the new asset.

-However, at common law, the claimant might be able trace the value of his original property through ‘clean substitutions’ (see above), this does not apply to mixed substitutions.
-In essence, property may be traced at common law to the point that it remains in an identifiable form so the claimant at every stage of the tracing process is able to say: ‘that belongs to me’.
+However, at common law, the claimant might be able to trace the value of his original property through ‘clean substitutions’ (see above), this does not apply to mixed substitutions.
+In essence, the property may be traced at common law to the point that it remains in an identifiable form so the claimant at every stage of the tracing process is able to say: ‘that belongs to me’.
 It is also important to note that although it must remain in an identifiable form, it does not matter that its legal or factual form has changed from say a diamond to a ruby or from coins to notes (see Taylor v Plumer (1815) 3 M & S 562).

-Notwithstanding the strictures of the common law not all is lost, as equity has no such limitations.
+Notwithstanding the strictures of the common law, not all is lost, as equity has no such limitations.
 In the 1879 case Re Hallett’s Estate (1879) LR 13 Ch D 696, the Court of Appeal upheld a decision to allow a trust beneficiary to trace its money into an account where it had been mixed with the trustee’s own money.